brksnmz/brksnmz.github.io/02_research.markdown

 ### Work in progress

 - "Collective and Individual Solutions to Environmental Dilemmas: The Effects of Social Trust and Institutional Quality." with Malcolm Fairbrother and Sergio Lo Iacono.
-(Manuscript in progress).
+(Under review).

 - "Liminality, Social Exclusion, and Segregation: Asylum Seekers and Refugees in the United Kingdom." with Sergio Lo Iacono.
 (Manuscript in progress). [pre-reg](https://osf.io/dtx57){: .button}{:target="_blank"}

 - "Redistribution Behaviour: The Role of Merit and Structural Inequality".
-(Pre-reg in progress).
+(Manuscript in progress). [pre-reg](https://osf.io/hbj5y){: .button}{:target="_blank"}

+- "Understanding Individuals' Propensity towards Sustainability." with Martina Testori and Sergio Lo Iacono.
+(Manuscript in progress).

 ### Book chapters